opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - assembled base and main
 - fixed minor bugs on the models (base and main)
 - was sick so went home

+### 2019.09.20
+- listen to Raffael's meeting
+- continue working on MR course, worked on the python exercises of w1 and w2